Elizabethtown metropolitan area

-The Elizabethtown–Fort Knox Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in Kentucky, anchored by the city of Elizabethtown and the nearby Fort Knox Army post.
+The Elizabethtown Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in Kentucky, anchored by the city of Elizabethtown and the nearby Fort Knox Army post.
 As of the 2020 census, the MSA had a population of 155,572.

-The Elizabethtown Metropolitan Statistical Area is part of the Louisville metropolitan area, which covers a 17-county area (eleven in Kentucky and six in Indiana).
+The Elizabethtown Metropolitan Statistical Area is part of the Louisville/Jefferson County–Elizabethtown, KY-IN Combined Statistical Area, which covers a 14-county area (ten in Kentucky and four in Indiana).

-The Census Bureau officially changed the name of the metropolitan area from "Elizabethtown" to "Elizabethtown–Fort Knox" from 2013 to 2023.
+From 2013 to 2023, the Office of Management and Budget changed the name of the metropolitan area to "Elizabethtown–Fort Knox".